cooperwfloyd/next-boilerplate/readme.md

 To spin up the dev server for this project, run `npm run dev`.
 This will start the dev server on port 3000.

 To build this project, run `npm run deploy`.
 This will output your project into the `out` directory.
 The built project can be served by running `npm run out-http-server`.

+This project optionally uses TypeScript.
+To turn TypeScript on for any JS file, use the extension `.ts` — or `.tsx` for JSX files.
+To remove TypeScript from use in a file, change the extension to `.js` or `.jsx` and remove the file's TypeScript code.